NetworkWebMasters/rails-style-guide/README.md

       end
       ```

   In order to convert this to a URL-friendly value, `parameterize` should be
-called on the string.
+  canlled on the string.
 The `id` of the object needs to be at the beginning so
   that it can be found by the `find` method of ActiveRecord.

   * Use the `friendly_id` gem.
 It allows creation of human-readable URLs by
     using some descriptive attribute of the model instead of its `id`.